For urgent consular assistance call

 You can't change the status of your entry visa to any other visa type in Vietnam.
 For example, you can't change a tourist or spouse visa to a working visa.

 To get a visa extension from the Vietnamese immigration authorities, your passport must have at least 6 months of validity left at the time of application.
 This includes extensions for overstaying your visa.

 Check with the nearest embassy or consulate of Vietnam for details.

-If you are travelling with prescription medications, check the value and quantity restrictions on the import and export of prescription medicines with the nearest embassy or consulate of Vietnam.
+If you are travelling with prescription medication, check the value and quantity restrictions on the import and export of prescription medication with the nearest embassy or consulate of Vietnam.

 Vietnam health screens all inbound travellers.

 Authorities pay extra attention to people who arrive from countries affected by COVID-19 and Middle East Respiratory Syndrome Coronavirus (MERS-CoV).

 All foreigners must register their place of residence with the local police within 24 hours of arrival.